-Trekking in Sikkim and especially to Goecha La is unique and at its best in May.
+Trekking in Sikkim and especially to Goecha La is unique, especially at its best in May.

-There are no hotels or resorts and so camping is the only.
+There are no hotels or resorts and so camping is the only option.

 Barring a few tea stalls that serve basic refreshments, Goecha La has no eateries to speak of.
 If you are trekking here, carry your own food.